-Learning how to raise pigs has been a rewarding endeavour at our homestead.
+Learning how to raise pigs has been a rewarding endeavor at our homestead.
 Our experience with raising pigs was a good one.
-In fact, we absolutely loved having them on our homestead.
-Our four Berkshire pigs were so entertaining to watch that we soon started referring to our relaxation time on the porch as “pig TV”.
-The pigs taught us lessons over the spring, summer and autumn and they left us with a sincere appreciation for what it truly takes to put meat on our family dinner table.
+We loved having them on our homestead.
+Our four Berkshire pigs were so entertaining to watch that we soon started referring to our relaxation time on the porch as “pig TV.”
+The pigs taught us lessons over the spring, summer, and autumn and they left us with a sincere appreciation for what it indeed takes to put meat on our family dinner table.

 Here is is our big list of things you should know about before you bring pigs to your homestead.

 How to Raise Pigs: Selecting Breeds

 Find out which breeds are available in your area as the starting point and then research and compare your options.
 We chose Berkshire, an old British heritage Breed.
 Berkshire’s are black with white markings on their leg, face, and tail.
 They are hardy and well suited to being raised outdoors.
 Berkshire pork is often compared to Kobe beef.
 The meat is famous for being moist, tender, heavily marbled with fat and high in flavor.
 Regardless of what breed you choose, buy your pigs from a farm with a good reputation.

 Weaners are young pigs that have been weaned from their mother’s milk.
 This usually happens when they are 6-10 weeks old.
 We brought four weaners home when they were seven weeks old.
 They weighed around 30-40lbs, two were male (castrated), and two were female.
 We transported them in dog kennels, ensuring that they were protected from the sun and wind for the ride home.
 We Paid $80.00 for each.